MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

 ## How do the external sharing settings work?

 SharePoint Online has both global (organization-level) external sharing settings, and settings at the site level (previously called "site collection" level).
-The organization-level settings override any settings at the site level, and also affect OneDrive.
+To allow external sharing on any site, you must allow it at the organization level.
+You can then restrict external sharing for other sites.
+If a site's external sharing option and the organization-level sharing option don't match, the most restrictive value will always be applied.

-Whichever option you choose, the more restrictive functionality is still available.
+Whichever option you choose at the organization or site level, the more restrictive functionality is still available.
 For example, if you choose to allow sharing using "Anyone" links (previously called "shareable" links or "anonymous access" links), users can still share with guests who sign in, and with internal users.

  **Security and privacy**